 Throughout each semester and Summer Session, the Santa Barbara Community College District may sponsor voluntary off-campus, co-curricular field trips and excursions.
 If you choose to participate, you should be aware that, pursuant to the California State Code of Regulations, Sub-Chapter 5, Section 55450, you have agreed to hold the District, its officers, agents and employees harmless from any and all liability or claims which may arise out of, or be in connection with, your participation in the activity.

 Final examinations on the entire semester’s work are given at the close of each semester.
 Students are required to take scheduled final examinations at the appointed times and places in order to secure credit.
-If a student finds that it is impossible to avoid three finals in one day, and the student cannot obtain an accommodation from his/her instructor(s), the student may submit a written request for an adjustment in his/her final exam schedule to the Executive Vice President, Educational Programs, Room A-112.
+If students find that it is impossible to avoid three finals in one day, and students cannot obtain an accommodation from their instructor(s), students may submit a written request for an adjustment in their final exam schedule to the Executive Vice President, Educational Programs, Room A-112.

 Absence from a final due to an illness may be accommodated at the discretion of the instructor.
-The student should attempt to contact his/her instructor(s) within 24 hours of the scheduled exam.
+Student should attempt to contact their instructor(s) within 24 hours of the scheduled exam.
 Absence due to illness must be verified by a physician.
 Students anticipating or encountering absence from finals(s) due to medical, personal or family emergencies, and who are unable to secure an accommodation from their instructor(s), should contact the Dean, Student Affairs, Room SS-260, (805) 730-4078, to discuss their options.

 Requests for changes in the exam schedule due to travel or employment schedules are examples of non-emergency conditions that will not be accommodated.

 Final grades will be available online in Pipeline (web transcript), as instructors submit them.
 Final grades, official transcripts, diplomas and certificates will not be released if there is a hold or outstanding financial obligation on file at the Cashier’s Office.